orchestr7/ktoml/README.md

  - linuxx64
  - macosx64

-Other platforms could be added later on the demand or easily built by users.
+Other platforms could be added later on the demand or easily built by users on their machines.

 ## Current limitations
 **General** \